SeniorGroup-22-23/Wing/Backend/ROUTES.md

 #### URL Parameters:
 ###### :usernameMatch
 String
 The first 3 characters of the username the user would like to use
+_Note: This is case sensitive (can be changed)_

 #### Success Response:
 (*NOTE:* Only usernames that match the first 3 characters are returned.
 Results listed in alphabetical order.
 If no usernames match the first 3 characters empty array is returned.)